Masoud Jafari Jozani: International praise and criticism

-The National, UAE newspaper

-James Reinl, A reporter from the United States, wrote in a report entitled "Iranian movie cameras roll in US" about the permission to shoot In the Wind's Eye in the National newspaper on 14 September 2009:
+James Reinl, a reporter from the United States, wrote a report entitled "Iranian movie cameras roll in US" for UAE newspaper The National on 14 September 2009 about the permission to shoot In the Wind's Eye, in which he wrote:

 As Washington and Tehran perform a diplomatic dance over Iran's suspected nuclear weapons programme, one group of Iranian filmmakers has benefited from the apparent thaw in relations between the long-standing enemies.
 Masoud Jafari Jozani, an Iranian director, secured a dozen visas to enter the United States and film a movie.
 "This would have been unheard of a year ago," said Jozani, who is filming In the Wind's Eye in California.
 He described his Iranian crew as the first such group of film-makers granted entry to the United States since the Islamic Revolution in 1979.